Troy Isley: Professional career

 On January 19, 2021 it was announced that Isley had signed a promotional contract with Top Rank where he would be promoted by Bob Arum.
-Isley made his professional debut on February 13, scoring a unanimous decision (UD) victory against Bryant Costello.
+Isley made his professional debut on February 13, 2021, scoring a unanimous decision victory against Bryant Costello.

 On January 15, 2022 Isley faced Harry Keenan Cruz Cubano on the undercard of Joe Smith Jr. vs Steve Geffrard at the Turning Stone Resort Casino in Verona, New York.
 In a bout which saw Isley receive a point deduction in round six for repeated low blows, he went on win via UD with two judges scoring the bout 59–54 and the third scoring it 59–53.

 On March 2, 2024 Isley defeated Marcos Hernandez by TKO in the seventh round in Verona, New York.
+He defeated Javier Martínez at Fontainebleau Las Vegas on June 21, 2024.

-Isley defeated old amateur rival Javier Martínez at Fontainebleau Las Vegas on June 21, 2024.
+Isley was scheduled to face Tyler Howard in a 10-round middleweight bout on November 8, 2024, at Scope Arena in Norfolk, Virginia.
+He won by unanimous decision.

-Isley is scheduled to face Tyler Howard in a 10-round middleweight bout on November 8, 2024 in Norfolk, VA.
+On August 15, 2026, he defeated Joseph Hicks via unanimous decision at State Farm Arena in Atlanta, Georgia.